getgoji/goji-chrome-extension/.github/CONTRIBUTING.md

 # Contribution Guidelines

 Thanks for interest in supporting the development of the Goji Chrome extension!
-Here's some guidelines to help facilitate contributing to the code base.
+Here are some guidelines to help facilitate contributing to the code base.

 ## What's good to contribute